david-osas/bank-api/README.md

 - Creating a bank account
 - Getting a bank account using an account number
-- Getting a list of all bank account
+- Getting a list of all bank accounts

 ## Project Setup